-WCD Ministry to set up committee to examine #Metoo complaints
+WCD Ministry to set up committee to examine #MeToo complaints

 Also Read | 'It was about time that everyone learns to treat women with respect and dignity': Rahul on #MeToo

-The committee will look into the legal & institutional framework which is in place for handling complaints of sexual harassment at work and advise the Ministry on how to strengthen these frameworks.
+The committee will look into the legal and institutional framework which is in place for handling complaints of sexual harassment at work and advise the Ministry on how to strengthen these frameworks.

 Official statement of Union Minister Smt. @ManekaGandhiBJP on #MeTooIndia movement.#SexualHarassmentAtWork #DrawTheLine pic.twitter.com/5ELHZVHnth— Ministry of WCD (@MinistryWCD) October 12, 2018